 Like fiberglass paneling, BallistiCrete is expensive.
 It starts at about $12 per square foot, but the final cost will vary based on the thickness of the concrete and any associated labor.
 But, if you want ballistic protection that doesn’t involve major renovations to your home, this is a solid option.

-Ballistic steel armor plates are often used to make safe rooms, guard booths, and to reinforce vehicles.
+Ballistic steel armor plates are often used to make safe rooms and guard booths, and reinforce vehicles.
 It is highly effective at bulletproofing your walls, but it is not as popular as fiberglass paneling or BallistiCrete.